-I explore how Tamil-medium Muslim teachers, in their interactions with non-Muslim teachers and with me, asserted that their heterogeneous linguistic practices were inextricably linked to their distinct ethno-religious identities.
-Then, I discuss how Muslim students' lack of fit with the ethnolinguistic affiliations presupposed by the school helped them embrace English.
-However, drawing on LaDousa's (2010, 2014) discussion of the limits of language-medium divisions as orienting frameworks, I show how the introduction of a bilingual program at Girls' College complicated Muslim teachers' and their students' discourses of language and identity by underscoring the relevance of English to variegated class dispositions.
+I examine how Tamil-medium Muslim teachers, in their interactions with non-Muslim teachers and with me, asserted how their heterogeneous linguistic practices were inextricably linked to their distinct ethno-religious identities.
+Then, I look at how Muslim students' lack of fit with the ethnolinguistic models presupposed by the school helped them embrace Englishmedium education.
+However, drawing on LaDousa's (2014) discussion of the limits of medium divisions as orienting frameworks, I show how the introduction of a bilingual program at Girls' College complicated Muslim teachers' and their students' discourses of language and identity by underscoring the relevance of English to class divisions and access to global networks.

 Sri Lankans have long been motivated to learn English because of its association with elite social status.
 Globalization has even increased youths' desire to be proficient in the language (Canagarajah 2005).
-Rather than addressing the role of English in assumed cultural homogenization, recent ethnographic studies have examined how people around the world position it in relation to other languages (Canagarajah 2013; Higgins 2009; Pennycook 2007; Ramanathan 2005).
-Pennycook (2013) calls for an investigation into how English is used and appropriated by users and how global cultural flows are taken up in local ways.
-Following these scholars, I argue that Muslims' orientations to English impact the fraught relationships of Tamil and Sinhala to ethnopolitical identities and mediate everyday social relations.
+Rather than addressing the role of English in assumed cultural homogenization, recent ethnographic studies have examined how people around the world position it in relation to other languages (Annamalai 2004; Canagarajah 2013; Higgins 2009; Pennycook 2007; Ramanathan 2005).
+Alastair Pennycook (2013), for one, calls for an investigation into how English is used and appropriated by users and how global cultural flows are taken up in local ways.
+Drawing on this literature, this chapter demonstrates how orientations to global English mediate ethnopolitical identities and everyday social relations.